gretaivan/gclone-client/README.md

 [x] function to create the result list
 [x] function to create the formated one result sample and append it to the view [x] cleanup of the file
-[] amending the result population function
+[x] amending the result population function so it deletes the old search

 ### style.css
 [x] styled the initial page